chainguard-dev/edu/content/open-source/sigstore/policy-controller/how-to-install-policy-controller.md

 deployment.apps/policy-controller-policy-webhook condition met
 ```

-A full list of the resources that the Policy Controller deploys into your cluster is available at the end of this guide in [Appendix 1 — Resource Types](#appendix-1--resource-types).
+A full list of the resources that the Policy Controller deploys into your cluster is available at the end of this guide in [Appendix — Resource Types](#appendix--resource-types).

 You have now deployed the Policy Controller into your cluster.
 The next step is to enable it for the namespaces that you want to enforce policies in.

 ## Step 3 — Enabling the Policy Controller

 Now that you have the Policy Controller installed into your cluster, the next step is to decide which namespaces should use it.
-By default, namespaces must opt-in to enforcement, so you will need to label any namespace that you will use with the Policy Controller.
+By default, namespaces must enroll into enforcement, so you will need to label any namespace that you will use with the Policy Controller.

 Run the following command to include the `default` namespace in image validation and policy enforcement: